 No graduate student may enter the practicum or clinical experience until all courses required to reach that level in the professional sequence have been completed with a minimum 3.0 grade point average (GPA).
 When a student fails to meet this criterion, the student has the option of repeating course(s) in the professional sequence in order to reach the required GPA.
 (For the purposes of internal SED grade calculations, the second grade will be used.
 However, the first grade will remain on the transcript and will be calculated into the official Boston University GPA).
 In all cases, the faculty reserves the right to be selective in admitting students and in permitting them to continue in the professional programs and practicum experiences.

-Academic Probation and Withdrawal
+Academic Probation and Removal from Academic Probation

 A graduate student shall be placed on academic probation when the student’s grade point average at the end of either fall or spring semester falls below 3.0.
 The student will receive written notification of probationary status.